Introduction

 Desktop computers or Macs give you a powerful workstation, great for demanding tasks, and even gaming!
 If you work from home full time, they are a great option.

-We have two desktop PC’s with their dedicated spots in our tiny office and they provide most of the heating we need in the winter, so they are not good for a solar powered tiny house!
+We have two desktop PC’s with their dedicated spots in our tiny office.
+Plus they provide passive heating in winter.
+We probably wouldn't recommend for a solar powered tiny house! 😆

 Monitor: